boschresearch/amira_blender_rendering/docs/datasets.rst

 note and a description of the dataset.
 We will then add it to the list of datasets and descriptions below.

+TODO: would it make sense to split this into a separate subdir in case we have other datasets?

 PhIRM
 -----